ankitjosh78/hang-movie-man/README.md

 To add a new movie just run "python fillingData.py" ,

 ## How does the fillingData.py file works?
-This will generate a random sequence and check if a IMDb movie exists with that id from the IMDb api.
+This will generate a random sequence and check if a IMDb movie exists with that id in IMDB.

 If found, it will check if there already exists a record for it.